5 Years After Flint's Crisis Began, Is The Water Safe?

 "We have to be where we are to move forward"

 In the past few years, 15 city and state officials have been indicted for their actions related to the crisis.
 About half have cut plea deals.
 No one has gone to jail.
 And the remaining criminal cases are stalled as Michigan's new attorney general tries to decide how to proceed.
 Meanwhile, multiple civil lawsuits against state and federal agencies and private contractors are grinding their way through the courts.

 Flint was left with thousands of damaged water pipes, families surviving on bottled water, and a battered self-image.

 Later this year, the city hopes to inspect the last of nearly 30,000 pipes connecting homes to city water mains.
 Crews are replacing old lead and galvanized service lines with new copper pipes.

-Though, residents are still advised to use filters on their taps as the pipe replacements continue.
+But residents are still advised to use filters on their taps as the pipe replacements continue.

 Federal and state funds are helping Flint fix its broken water system.
+And that in turn is attracting business investment.

-Stylist Dan Buccilli and his husband David Custer opened a new hair salon in downtown Flint last month in a rehabbed print shop.

-Custer, who's also a local TV anchor, says Flint is better off now than it was before the water crisis.
+Stylist Dan Buccilli and his husband, David Custer, opened a new hair salon in downtown Flint last month in a rehabbed print shop.
+Custer, who is also a local TV anchor, says Flint is better off now than it was before the water crisis.

-"We joke now ... that we have some of the best water in the country now," says Custer.
-"We have brand new pipes around our entire city."
+"We joke ... that we have some of the best water in the country now," says Custer.
+"We have brand-new pipes around our entire city."

-Linnette Phillips is the deputy director of Small Business and Workforce Development for the city of Flint.
-She says this year the city has about $200 million in new business investment coming in, from new auto parts manufacturing to a new culinary school.
+Linnette Phillips, the deputy director of small business and workforce development for the city, says this year Flint has about $200 million in new business investment coming in, from new auto parts manufacturing to a new culinary school.

-"Of course, no one would ever no one would ever want to experience this travesty that the city of Flint experienced," says Phillips.
+"Of course, no one would ever want to experience this travesty that the city of Flint experienced," says Phillips.
 "But we have to be where we are to move forward from that."

 But while businesses are moving forward, many city residents are having trouble.

-Flint's unemployment rate remains high and medium income is less than half the state average, with more than a third of city residents living below the poverty line.
+Flint's unemployment rate remains high and median income is less than half the state average, with more than a third of city residents living below the poverty line.
 And it's not surprising to see long lines still forming outside churches during weekly bottled water giveaways.

 Flint resident Melissa Mays has been one of the loudest voices during the water crisis.
 But even she can see some silver linings.
 "In some ways we're better," says Mays.
 "In other ways, we're forever poisoned, damaged, traumatized ... that's not gonna ever be better."

 Flint still faces a long road to recovery.

-For example, it will be several years before studies will be able to show if drinking Flint's lead tainted tap water effected the cognitive and behavioral development of thousands of young children.
+For example, it will be several years before studies will be able to show whether drinking Flint's lead-tainted tap water affected the cognitive and behavioral development of thousands of young children.

-It is the future of those children that will determine if Flint truly emerges stronger from its water crisis.
+It is the future of those children that will determine whether Flint truly emerges stronger from its water crisis.